meraf00/perago-nestjs-api/README.md

 http://localhost:3000/api

 <h1> Requirements </h1>
+<h2> Build  web application(API) for registering organization's employee hierarchy or structure </h2>
 <p style="text-align:justfy; color:blue">
-Assume medium level organization management structure with different level of department/Office Hierarchy.
-At the top of the Hierarch there is CEO and every department below a given hierarchy will answer/Report to the immediate department in the organization structure hierarchy
+Assume medium level organization management structure with different level of positions/roles Hierarchy.
+At the top of the Hierarch there is CEO and every position below a given hierarchy will answer/Report to the immediate position in the organization's position structure hierarchy
 </p>

-<h2> Build SPA web application for registering organization's employee hierarchy or structure </h2>

 <ol>
 <li> shall create employee position/role  </li>
 <li>  Build RESTFull API using NestJS (version >= 9) , PostgreSQL or SQL Server database as data